carlosmolinadev/WendyApp/README.md

 Change connection string to your database in appsettings.json in the server project

-(Make sure to create WENDY database first)
+(Make sure to create WENDY database first and drop all the database, Update-Database will recreate the DB based on the context mapping)
 Run the Package Manager windows and run the following commands

 Add-Migration (Nombre de su migracion)

 Update-Database

 Run project and go to the following URL to test the endpoints: https://localhost:5001/swagger or change your port depending where the app will run